Thomas-McKanna/CourseBin/README.md

 * Option to sort results by popularity or upload date

 Create an account
-* Involves Student or Admin table
+* Involves the Student or Admin entity

 User submits content to be uploaded
 * Involves Student, School, Course, and Submission entities